 East Pittsburgh Borough has expressed interest in redeveloping vacant land for reuse as a GSI site that would also include a playground and picnic area for the community.
-The site is located along Grandview Avenue and would collect runoff from several blocks in the surrounding
+The site is located along Grandview Avenue and would collect runoff from several blocks in the surrounding residential neighborhood via gravity flow and modification of existing stormwater catch basins.
+This project would reduce the volume of stormwater runoff that enters the combined sewer system and subsequent volume of combined sewer overflow into Turtle Creek.

-A concept layout of the project is displayed in Figure 10-60.
+A concept layout of the project is displayed in Figure 4-25.
 Property acquisition and one abandoned building demolition would enable three parcels to be converted into the community playground with GSI surrounding the site.
 Potential exists to add more land via an easement agreement with an adjoining apartment building to the north of the site.
 Due to the proximity to PA Route 30, the playground would be buffered via a landscaped berm, fence, or other physical barrier.
 The site also has potential to include a "Welcome to East Pittsburgh" sign facing PA Route 30 or other signage to highlight the community redevelopment.